Deputy Chris Dickerson: Dedicated family man, undisputed hero

 After graduating from the police academy, he was sworn in as a Panola County deputy in 2015.

-In mid-December 2017, he was hailed as a hero for helping to save a woman and her dog from a burning home.
+In December 2017, he was hailed as a hero for helping to save a woman and her dog from a burning home.

 RELATED: WATCH: Deputies save East Texas woman from burning home